btcguide/btcguide.github.io/_pages/equipment.md

 ## Bitcoin Core Node
 For non-experts, we recommend using a product such as [Nodl](https://www.nodl.it/), [MyNode](https://mynodebtc.com/), [Casa Node 2](https://keys.casa/lightning-bitcoin-node), or [LuxNode](https://luxnode.io/) as they will be easiest to configure.

-If your machine is up to the task, it's fine to run your Bitcoin Core node on any day-to-day computer (if you don't mind it running in the background).
+If your machine is up to the task, it's fine to run your Bitcoin Core node on any day-to-day computer.
+If you have enough hard drive space and don't mind the software running in the background.

 {% include advanced_config.md %}